ggalloni/LiLit/README.md

 are implemented to be used a Cobaya context, which encapsulates CosmoMC in a Python framework.
-The idea of this repository is to ease the creation of common framework among different LiteBIRDers, trying to homogenize the post-PTEP works as we recently discussed among the collaboration. before giong to the content of this repository, let me say that I am not an expert of Cobaya, thus something may not be in its absolute best shape.
-Still, this should give to new Cobaya-users a good starting point to build upon.
+The idea of this repository is to ease the creation of common framework among different LiteBIRDers, trying to homogenize the post-PTEP works as we recently discussed among the collaboration.
+This should give to new Cobaya-users a good starting point to build upon.

 Templates
 ---------